 Please note that all public events located in buildings and outdoor areas shall be designed so that they do not create a fire hazard to the public attending the event or activity.
 Hay, straw, shavings, textile, films or similar combustible materials shall not be used in the design or construction or as decorative features unless approved provisions are made to control the hazards.

-Event Emergency Plan Template
+Event Emergency Plan Template (coming soon)

 The rental of municipal equipment is subject to availability.
 Rental fees for equipment and additional services by the Municipality of Port Hope will be applied according to the Fees and Charges by-law, as amended each year.